How many full and part-time staff members does BCNY have?

 Who can be a member?
 Are there limitations/requirements relating to family income and or where you live?

-BCNY welcomes any boy between 6 and 20 who provides the required registration forms, no matter where he lives, his family's income, nationality, race, or religion.
+BCNY welcomes any boy as young as 6 and as old as 20 who provides the required registration forms, no matter where he lives, his family's income, nationality, race, or religion.

 I am not a U.S. citizen but I have a green card can my son still become a member?